 Q: Who can wear contact lenses and at what age can you start?

-A: Just about anyone can wear contact lenses however occasionally a patient's ocular surface health may not allow them to wear contacts.
-A good evaluation could determine if you would be the right candidate for contacts.
+A: Just about anyone can wear contact lenses, however occasionally a patient's ocular surface health may not allow them to wear contacts.
+A contact lens exam including a complete evaluation will determine if a patient is a good candidate for contacts.
 We suggest that children over the age of 10 can wear contacts as long as the parents feel their child is going to be responsible to care for the contact lenses and the child feels he/she is motivated in wanting to wear them.